13444

 Is Now The Time?

-We think Freshworks is a good business.
-We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last two years.
-On top of that, its impressive gross margins indicate excellent business economics and its strong free cash flow generation gives it re-investment options.
+There are several reasons why we think Freshworks is a great business.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last three years.
+Additionally, its impressive gross margins indicate excellent business economics, and its strong free cash flow generation gives it re-investment options.

-The market is certainly expecting long-term growth from Freshworks given its price-to-sales ratio based on the next 12 months is 9.2x.
-There's definitely a lot of things to like about Freshworks and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.
+The market is certainly expecting long-term growth from Freshworks given its price-to-sales ratio based on the next 12 months is 7.3x.
+But looking at the tech landscape today, Freshworks's qualities stand out, and we think that the multiple is justified.
+We still like the stock at this price.

-Wall Street analysts covering the company had a one-year price target of $25.7 per share right before these results (compared to the current share price of $21.18), implying they saw upside in buying Freshworks in the short term.
+Wall Street analysts covering the company had a one-year price target of $26.07 right before these results (compared to the current share price of $14.97), implying they see short-term upside potential in Freshworks.